Best Dental Assistant Schools in Texas

 Employment Outlook in Texas

-According to the Bureau of Labor Statistics, dental assisting is expected to remain in demand across the country.
+According to the Bureau of Labor Statistics, dental assisting is expected to remain widely needed across the country.
 Texas, with its growing population, is one of the stronger job markets for this role1.

 Keeping your certifications current is essential to securing and keeping a job in this field.